 Homeowners and Renters

-As a member of your community it is important to stay informed about flood risks and the ways that you can protect your family, home or business.
-There are lots of resources for homeowners and individuals, to help guarantee safety and readiness for flooding events.
+As a homeowner or renter, it is important to stay informed about potential flood risks and the things that you can do to protect your family and your home.
+There are numerous resources available for homeowners and individuals, to help improve your safety and readiness for flooding events.